RH-Israel-PS-OCP-4-x-Training/RH-PS-OCP4-Training/OpenShift/security.md

 - In many cases the credentials are validated against the identity provider directly (not necessarily given to the OAuth server)

+ ## Fine-Grained RBAC

+- Project scope & cluster scope available
+- Matches request attributes (verb,object,etc)
+- If no roles match, request is
+- denied ( deny by default )
+- Operator- and user-level
+- roles are defined by default
+- Custom roles are supported

+In OpenShift we have a role based authorization component.
+There is a Project scope and a Cluster scope where either `RoleBindings` or `ClusterRolebindings` define the permissions a user will have once logged in.
+This role component matches attributes on the request like the verb on the objects for example  get projects or create pods.
+It matches those attributes to roles which have been grated to the requesting user.
+If no roles match the request is denied.
+By default everything is denied unless the role specifically allows it.
+Out of the box operator and user level roles are defined and custom roles are also supported.